puhao7117441/Simple-MSWord-Generator/README.md

 ${{for car of _.cars}}
 	The car model is: ${car.model}, here it safe
 ${{end}}
 After the for-loop expression, ${car.model} is invalid.
-This line will cause a runtime exception be raised, error like 'no object defined with given name: car'
+This line will cause a runtime exception with error like 'no object defined with given name: car'
 ```

 Nesting for-loop is supported.
 You can do like this: